Diane Paulus: Career

 Paulus and her husband, Randy Weiner, along with a few other theater school graduates established a small theater troupe in New York City called Project 400 Theatre Group.
 With Project 400, Paulus and Weiner specialized in creating avant-garde musical productions which married classic theater and modern music.
 Paulus's first production with the group was a rock version of The Tempest.
 Other productions included an R&B Phaedra and a hip-hop Lohengrin.
-In collaboration with Weiner, Paulus co-created The Donkey Show, a disco adaptation of A Midsummer Night's Dream which ran off-Broadway from 1999 to 2005.
+In collaboration with Weiner, Paulus co-created The Donkey Show, a disco adaptation of A Midsummer Night's Dream which ran off-Broadway from 1999 to 2019.
 Critics cited the production as an example of a trend in which edgy avant-garde theater had become fashionably mainstream.

-In May 2008, Paulus was named the artistic director of the American Repertory Theater (affiliated with Harvard University).
+In May 2008, Paulus was named the artistic director of the American Repertory Theater, which is affiliated with Harvard University.
 The American Repertory Theater chose Paulus after Anna D. Shapiro, the August: Osage County director, decided not to take the job to replace Robert Woodruff.
 Paulus's first production was a revival of The Donkey Show, written by Paulus and her husband Randy Weiner.
 Paulus previously taught courses at Columbia University and Yale University.

+Paulus directed the 2009 revival of Hair (musical) which ran on Broadway for 519 performances following a successful 2007 concert production and fully staged production at the Delacorte Theatre, which originally started Jonathan Groff as Claude (who would eventually be recast with the late Gavin Creel for the Broadway production citing scheduling challenges).
+She received extensive praise for her direction in the review and would be nominated for a Tony Award for Best Direction of a Musical.

 In 2010, Paulus was selected by the magazine American Theatre as one of the 25 theater artists who were asked to share their vision of coming developments in the next 25 years in the theater world.
 In her comments she talks about her goal to "revolutionize" the theatre experience by making it more interactive, letting the audience participate and making theatre content more "open source".
 She has also argued that theater has the power to make people more compassionate and cooperative citizens.